-entry and exit is quantitatively negligible and -0.2 percentage point of the actual change is not accounted for by the movement in the flow steady-state.
+The results of this decomposition are summarized in the first row of the top half of Table 3.
+It reveals that the cycle component accounts for 1.5 percentage points of the 1.7 percentage points of the decline in the LFPR relative to its pre-pandemic level.
+The contribution of entry and exit is quantitatively negligible and -0.2 percentage point of the actual change is not accounted for by the movement in the flow steady-state.
 Therefore, the main source of the decline in the participation rate since the onset of the pandemic is the deterioration of job-loss and job-finding rates, not entry and exit rates from the labor force.

 The irrelevance of entry and exit rates for the assessment of the current shortfall in participation might sound contradictory to the discussions about workers leaving the labor force for health concerns, retirements, and child- and elderly-care responsibilities during the pandemic.
-All of these are reflected in the flow rates we discussed in the context of Chart 13.
+All of these are reflected in the flow rates we discussed in the context of Figure 14.
 However, our results in Table 3 exploit the fact that the LFPR currently is close to its flow steady state.
 Which implies, independent of what flow rates were in the past, that if the flow rates remained at their current level, the LFPR would barely change going forward.
 Moreover, this implies that future changes in the participation rate will be driven by changes in the flow rates rather than by their path over the past 15 months.

-VI.iii.
-Uneven Effect of COVID-19 Largely Has Subsided
+6.3 Uneven Effect of COVID-19 Largely Has Subsided

 The sudden and unexpected COVID Recession had unequal adverse effects on different groups of the workforce, especially at its onset in early 2020.
-As we documented in Section V, recessions always tend to have an uneven impact across groups in the labor market.
+As we documented in Section 5, recessions always tend to have an uneven impact across groups in the labor market.
 However, the nature of the shock in the COVID recession affected several groups that typically are less affected by business cycle fluctuations at the onset of the recession.
 The age-biased health risk imposed by the novel coronavirus and change in the trade-off between market work and home production likely were reasons for these patterns.
 Despite these uneven effects, there was a broad-based quick reversal of the effects of the shock in unemployment and labor force participation rates.
-Charts 15 and 16 plot the changes in unemployment and participation rates by groups, organized by topic, for the CO-VID pandemic together with the Great Recession.
-These charts reveal the differential adverse effects of the abrupt shock in early 2020.
-Women and workers older than 55-who typically are less prone to
+Figures 16 and 17 plot the changes in unemployment and participation rates by groups, organized by topic, for the COVID pandemic together with the Great Recession.
+These figures reveal the differential adverse effects of the abrupt shock in early 2020.
+Women and workers older than 55-who typically are less prone to cyclical fluctuations in the labor market-were more adversely affected in early 2020.